WWE Reportedly Not Buying ROH

 — The Young Bucks (@MattJackson13) March 23, 2017

 You can understand why WWE would want to own ROH.
 There are quite a few advantages to the purchase.
-For starters, they can effectively shut down a competitor, take all of the talent they want from the promotion and use footage from all their past stars whenever they want.
+For starters, they can effectively shut down a competitor, take all of the talent they want from the promotion, and use footage from all their past stars whenever they want.

 While the production values of ROH would likely have increased under WWE funding, the brand would have lost its identity in the process.
 Some fans may have subscribed to the WWE Network to continue watching their favorite stars, but it’s also likely many would have just abandoned ship and found a new promotion to follow.

 It would be interesting to see how Vince McMahon would have let ROH be run on the WWE Network.
 He’s largely been hands off with the NXT brand, so he may have let Hunter Johnson (Delirious) continue to book the company.
-Or, it’s possible he’d want one of his current employees to steer the ship and treat the promotion as a training ground of sorts for future writers and wrestlers.
+Or it’s possible he’d want one of his current employees to steer the ship and treat the promotion as a training ground of sorts for future writers and wrestlers.

 For now, we don’t know what Vince had in mind for ROH, and for hundreds of thousands of wrestling fans out there, that’s a very good thing.